Quantum fields from global propagators on asymptotically Minkowski and extended de Sitter spacetimes: Introduction and summary of results

 One can also wonder whether the strategy adopted in the present paper extends to other classes of spacetimes, possibly with trapping; it is plausible that this question could be addressed using the recent advances in \cite{semilinear,kerrds,BW,dyatlov}.

-A further aspect to look into is the relation of the Feynman and anti-Feynman asymptotic data that we consider here with the Atiyah-Patodi-Singer and anti-Atiyah-Patodi-Singer boundary data adapted recently to the Lorentzian case by B\"ar and Strohmaier \cite{BS,BS2} in the context of the Dirac equation on a manifold which is the product of a finite interval with a compact Riemannian manifold.
+A further aspect to look into is the relation of the Feynman and anti-Feynman asymptotic data that we consider here with the generalized Atiyah-Patodi-Singer and anti-Atiyah-Patodi-Singer boundary data adapted recently to the Lorentzian case by B\"ar and Strohmaier \cite{BS,BS2} in the context of the Dirac equation on globally hyperbolic manifolds with a compact Cauchy surface, where the boundary conditions are considered at finite times.
 Although the setup is clearly different, there are many striking analogies to be explored \cite{GW3}, which suggest a direct link of Feynman asymptotic data with particle creation, in particular it would be thus beneficial to have a Dirac version of our results.
 (Cf.\ the differential forms setup of \cite{forms}.)